Adesh Deol Trucking

 Humboldt’s Legacy: The lessons truck drivers will learn

 Few events have shaken Canada’s trucking industry more than last spring’s crash between a truck and Humboldt Broncos bus near Armley, Sask.
 Families were left to mourn 16 dead and support the 13 wounded.
 The charges against Adesh Deol Trucking and its driver are now making their way through the courts.
 But there are already signs that this collision will have a lasting legacy – especially as provinces look to refine the skills of those behind the wheel.

+EDMONTON, Alta. – The company that owns the truck involved in a fatal truck-bus crash in Humboldt, Sask., remains grounded by Alberta Transportation as a police investigation continues.
+Calgary-based Adesh Deol Trucking has just one other truck, but its safety fitness certificate was suspended following the April 6 collision that killed 16.
 “Alberta Transportation’s investigation of the commercial carrier involved in the Humboldt incident is ongoing,” said a ministry spokesman, although an assessment of National Safety Code (NSC) compliance has concluded.